 Additionally, several cities don’t require a traditional TISH inspection, but they do require sellers to order an inflow/infiltration inspection to check for excess flow of clear water into the city’s sewer system:

-- City of Golden Valley Point of Sale inspection
+- City of Golden Valley inflow and infiltration inspection

 - West St. Paul inflow and infiltration inspection